Overview

 Creating metered features

-To create a metered feature, enter the below details in the opened modal:
+To create a metered feature, select the Meter feature type.

 Confirm the action by clicking on the "Create" button.